benzhou1/iod/README.md

 <a name="sync" />
 ### sync(IODOpts, callback)

 Makes an sync request to Idol on Demand with options specified from `IODOpts`.
+Sync request returns the result of the action right away.
+More information can be found [here](https://www.idolondemand.com/developer/docs/AsynchronousAPI.htm).

 #### Parameters
 * `IODOpts` - IOD options (see Schema below)